-Juergen Teller - Conversation taken from TTA6 - AW 2013
+Juergen Teller - A Conversation

 Interview Paul Kominek

-Photos Juergen Teller
+Photography Juergen Teller

 Fashion photographer Juergen Teller has long worked outside the bounds of the traditional commercial shoot.
 He sets his own example, working with his clients to embrace the unexpected.
 In return, he never fails to deliver a total package marked by inimitable authenticity.
 The line between fine art and commercial work in Teller’s oeuvre is fluid; his integration of biographical elements into nearly all his photographs transgresses the genres.
 Add to that the distinctive look of his images, which, to the casual viewer, could easily be mistaken for snapshots, but which he has perfected over the years.
 In a refreshingly open interview he traces the various stages of his career and describes how this once aspiring bow maker became one of the most respected and well-traveled photographers in the world.